signalogic/SigSRF_SDK/mediaTest_readme.md

 After [installing the SigSRF SDK](https://github.com/signalogic/SigSRF_SDK#user-content-installnotes), this page gives example command lines and basic documentation for the mediaMin and mediaTest reference applications, including:

  - packet streaming, both real-time and unlimited rate buffering, with packet re-ordering and packet RFCs
- - high capacity transcoding, stream merging, and audio enhancement processing
+ - high capacity transcoding, RTP stream merging, and audio enhancement processing
  - test and measurement, including codec audio quality and performance, media RFC verification, and transcoding
  - application examples, including source code, showing how to use [pktlib](#user-content-pktlib) and voplib APIs (see <a href="https://github.com/signalogic/SigSRF_SDK#user-content-telecommodedataflowdiagram">data flow diagrams</a> and <a href="https://github.com/signalogic/SigSRF_SDK#user-content-softwarearchitecturediagram">architecture diagram</a> on the SigSRF page)